-My nephew is wearing his Norwegian Royal Guard's uniform.
+My nephew is wearing his Norwegian Royal Guard uniform.

 Here are a couple of stories you may enjoy - although it's more about me than The Royal Family of Norway...

-When I was a little girl, the King of Norway stroked my head - we talked about that for a long time...
+When I was a little girl, the King of Norway stroked my head - as he and his entourage were passing by.
+We talked about that for a long time...

-As His Majesty passed by, he stroked some of the children's heads and mine was one of them.
+As His Majesty passed by, he stroked some of the children's heads, and my head was one of them.
 I really felt special - big time.